abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Can be used for GW.
 Uses `ncon 3`, the standard is 4.
     TODO: model core charge too hard.
 Use Fe-sp-new and generate PBEsol

-  * Fe-sp-high.in: Smaller core radii for high accuracy calculations Can be used for GW.
+  * Fe-sp-high.in: Smaller core radii for high accuracy calculations e.g. in magnetic systems.
+    Can be used for GW.
 Uses `ncon 3`, the standard is 4.

 ## Co: